CardioVascular-Research-Group/cvrg-dataStorage/README.md

 ================
 This project represents the cvrg data storage utilities classes.

-With these classes you will manage the waveform 3 data, on the environment below:
+With these classes you will manage the waveform 3 data, at the storage environments below:

 	Relational data base with hibernate